User Experience: How to Improve Website Scannability

 6. Apply numbers, not words

 This piece of advice is based on another investigation by Nielsen Norman Blog.
-They shared an important finding: eye-tracking studies showed that in the process of scanning web pages, numerals often stop the wandering user’s eye and attract fixations, even embedded in a mass of words that would be ignored without numbers.
+They shared a vital finding: eye-tracking studies showed that, during web page scanning, numerals often stop the wandering user’s eye and attract fixations, even embedded in a mass of words that would be ignored without numbers.
 We subconsciously associate numbers with facts, stats, sizes and distance — data that is potentially useful.
-So numbers included in copy catch reader’s attention while words representing numerals can be missed in the bulk of copy.
+So numbers in the copy catch the reader’s attention, while numerals can be missed in the bulk of the copy.
 What’s more, numbers are more compact than the textual numeral, so it makes the content more concise and time-saving for scanning.

 Metallurgy Plant Website